 - The check must clear in the ordinary course of business (which can happen in January)

-A holiday gift of a check that isn’t deposited until after New Year’s is considered a gift in 2022, however a cashier’s check can avoid this problem.
+Also, the $15,000 limit is for each individual giving a gift to the donee.
+This means each parent could give a gift of $15,000 to a child for a total of $30,000 per child.
+A holiday gift of a check that is not deposited until after New Year’s is considered a gift in 2023, however a cashier’s check can avoid this problem.

 As with all of the above strategies, we highly encourage you to discuss any strategies with your accountant before implementation.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult with your own tax, legal, or accounting advisor before engaging in any transaction.